Add a new activity to a workflow template

 If a workflow has more than one component, the user can select what to translate.
 For example, the workflow might contain maps, topics, images, and PDFs, and the user wants to translate only the map.

-- If a workflow has more than one component, the user can choose if they want to create a single job or multiple jobs.
+- If a workflow has more than one component, the user can choose whether they want to create a single job or multiple jobs.

 The user is shown the Translate component screen.